RationalityEnhancement/todolistAPI-demoWebsite/README.md

 - `/provider` - Contains services that implement more abstract & complex logic (e.g API calls, handling state, etc.).

 ## Important files
-- `index.html` - Wwraps our app and provides a mocked context for it.
+- `index.html` - Wraps our app and provides a mocked context for it.
 That way, we can develop our app without actually integrating it into CompliceX.
 - `app.module.ts` - Declares all relevant parts of our app & wraps them as an [Angular Element](https://angular.io/guide/elements)
 - `app.component.ts` - Is responsibile for communicating through the Web Component API.
-- `goal-editor.component.ts` - This component provides the primary functions for creating & editing goals.
+- `goal-editor.component.ts` - Provides the primary functions for creating & editing goals.
 It utilizes a number of smaller components (e.g. certain forms or popups) to assemble the full layout of the goal editor UI.
 - `todo-list.service.ts` - Is responsible for posting user's data to the To-Do List API & publishing the received list of task suggestions throughout the app
 - `goal.service.ts` - Is responsible for handling users' goals and publishing potential goal changes throughout the app.